We help people build confidence, understand their rights, and speak up for themselves.

 Built on the belief that every voice matters

-VoiceAbility was created because too many people with disabilities were being left behind — not eligible for the NDIS, not fitting other programs, not being heard in decisions about their own lives.
+VoiceAbility was created because too many people with disabilities were being left behind - not eligible for the NDIS, not fitting other programs, not being heard in decisions about their own lives.
 We are proudly delivering projects for the Peer Support and Capacity Building (PSCB) grant for the NDIS.
-Together we're ensuring that people with disability keep accessing supports to build their skills and connect with others who have shared similar experiences.
-Learn more about the NDIS Peer Support and Capacity Building grant round at ndis.gov.au.
-Delivered by Ability Advocates Pty Ltd, VoiceAbility is a purpose-built curriculum integrating disability advocacy, psychology, and occupational therapy across five modules and four cohort streams.
+Together we're ensuring that people with disability keep accessing supports to build their skills and connect with others who share similar experiences.
+Delivered by Ability Advocates Pty Ltd, VoiceAbility is a purpose-built curriculum integrating disability advocacy, psychology, and occupational therapy across five modules and five cohort streams.
 Programs are delivered across Western and South-Western Sydney in partnership with government, community, and education organisations.
+Learn more about the NDIS Peer Support and Capacity Building grant at ndis.gov.au.

 Building capacity across Western and South-Western Sydney